MeteoSwiss/publication-opendata/README.md

 #### 2.5.2.
 Radar data
 Radar data is beeing provided in the HDF5-Format which is the common exchange format for radar data.
 See the metadata in each HDF5-File for further information.
-The radar data are divided into basic radar data and advanced radar data and combiprecip.
+The radar data are divided into [basic radar data](https://www.meteoswiss.admin.ch/services-and-publications/service/weather-and-climate-products/basic-radar-products.html), [advanced radar data](https://www.meteoswiss.admin.ch/services-and-publications/service/weather-and-climate-products/radard-avanced.html) and [combiprecip](https://www.meteoswiss.admin.ch/dam/jcr:2691db4e-7253-41c6-a413-2c75c9de11e3/ProdDoc_CPC.pdf).

 Basic radar data